 AISA for Advisers

 The role of the academic adviser is critical to the success of the Academic Intervention program.
 The Intervention Model is desiged in a three phase model of academic intervention for students on Academic Warning and Probation.
 Phase One involves a college intervention only.
 Phase two is the student services intervention.
 Phase three is the University-wide intervention with numerous offices working to contact their students who have not met with their academic adviser.
 Common questions related to the AISA can be found here.
+For any additional questions, please contact the Office of Financial Aid at 515-294-2223.

 Why is there an Academic Probation Policy?